brianhornick/NBA-Stats-Analysis-SQL/README.md

 ### Question 4 - Adjusting for 3-Point Percentage

 One confounding variable that is almost definitely leading teams to shoot more 3-pointers is that they are simply better at shooting them and thus will shoot more.
-In this section, we will be comparing the 3PA and wins of teams that shoot around the league average in 3P% (3-Point Percentage).
+In this section, we will be comparing the 3PA and wins of teams that shoot around the league average in 3P% (3-Point Make Percentage).
 Again, we will be looking at the most recent 3 seasons in this dataset.

 The first part of this code is obtaining the league average for 3P% over the last 3 years.
 We will use this figure in the next part of our query to find teams that shoot around this average.
 We have nested this figure in a CTE so that we can easily refer to it in the next part of our query.